Skip to main content

 What you getA URL to the raw file bytesAn iframe-ready URL to a live document viewer

-Primary useSave to disk, email, feed another pipelineShow the AI’s output in your app for users to inspect
+Primary useSave to disk, email, feed another pipelineShow the AI’s output inside your app so the user can inspect it

-Interactive?No — one-way pullYes — scroll, zoom, switch sheets/slides, edit cells
+Interactive?No — one-way pullYes — scroll, zoom, switch sheets/slides, click cells

-User can edit?N/AYes — edits persist to the run’s artifact
+User can edit?N/A (it’s a file)Yes — edits persist to the run’s artifact

-Lifetime24 hours (signed storage URL)15 minutes, sliding on activity
+Lifetime24 hours (signed storage URL)15 minutes, with sliding refresh on activity

-Most integrations use both: the edit_url inside a dashboard so users see results immediately, and a “Download” button backed by download_url so users can take the file elsewhere.
+Most integrations use both: edit_url inside their dashboard so users see results immediately, download_url on a “Download” button so users can take the file elsewhere.

 How it works end-to-end